johntrigg/obsidian-notes/Red-Teaming/Checklist.md

 	    3. Fuzz for extensions
 	    4. Use short wordlist (dirb common.txt) then long (raft)
 	    5. You can directory bust within directories, even if you don't have read permissions.
-	    6. If you need authentication, you can dirse
+	    6. If you need authentication, you can dirsearch with headers.
 	2. Find API parameters (automated tool)
 	3. Check for default or common credentials